MUQSIT-09/Java-Script-YT/01_basics/Md Files/01_variables.md

 let accountEmail = "javascript@gmail.com";
 var accountPass = "2748";
-accountCity = "Hyderabad";  // Not a good practice (implicit global) let accountState;
+accountCity = "Hyderabad";  // Not a good practice (implicit global)
+// For accountcity not given any variable but it will get a memeory by js to store which is not a good practice let accountState;

 // Updating variables